Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Digging is a natural activity for dogs, and unless it is as a means of escape or is causing your dog or your house damage, it isn’t necessarily a bad activity to allow.
-While there aren’t too many toys that specifically cater to the digger, there are plenty of active toys and those that exercise your dog’s brain that can be beneficial.
+Digging is a natural activity for dogs, and unless it is as a means of escape or is causing your dog or your house damage, it isn’t necessarily harmful.
+Although there aren’t too many toys that cater to the digger, there are plenty that exercise your dog’s brain and distract them.

-Above are reviews of 10 of the best toys for dogs who like to dig to help you find the best for your pup.
-The PAW5 Wooly Snuffle Dog Feeding Mat is a feeding mat but it is sturdy and adding treats to the mat will keep your dog busy and its mind off the idea of digging.
-The Frisco Non-Skid Square Silicone Dog & Cat Lick Mat offers similar functionality but is less expensive and should still withstand your pup’s digging attempts.
+We reviewed several excellent toys, but we have a few favorites.
+The PAW5 Wooly Snuffle Dog Feeding Mat is a sturdy feeding mat that keeps your dog busy and their mind off digging.
+The Frisco Non-Skid Square Silicone Dog & Cat Lick Mat offers similar functionality but is less expensive and can withstand your pup’s digging attempts.

 Featured Image Credit: Masarik, Shutterstock